dotnet/designs/accepted/2020/cbor/cbor.md

     /// <summary>
     ///   Writes a buffer as a byte string encoding (major type 2).
     /// </summary>
-    /// <param name="value">The value to write.</param>
-    /// <exception cref="InvalidOperationException">
-    ///   Writing a new value exceeds the definite length of the parent data item. -or-
-    ///   The major type of the encoded value is not permitted in the parent data item. -or-
-    ///   The written data is not accepted under the current conformance level.
-    /// </exception>
     public void WriteByteString(ReadOnlySpan<byte> value) { throw null; }

     /// <summary>